Zaubrik/shadow/README.md

 # shadow

 Shadow is a dependency-free base class inheriting from HTMLElement - makes Web Components and ShadowRoot simple and fun.
-Faster than `lit-element`!

 ## Quick Start